 DefinitionThis section has been translated automatically.

-ANA are the antibodies (gamma globulins) important for diagnostics; they include all autoantibodies against nuclear antigens in the cell nucleus and cytoplasm.
+ANA are the antibodies (gamma globulins) important for diagnostics; they include all autoantibodies against nuclear antigens in the nucleus and cytoplasm.
 In contrast to the original definition, the term "ANA" also includes antibodies against cytoplasmic and mitochondrial target antigens.
-ANA include, for example, DNA, histones (H1, H2A, H2B, H3, H4), DNA-histone complexes, ribonucleoproteins (U1-RNP, Sm, La (SS-A), Ro (SS-B), Jo-1 (histidyl-t-RNA transferase)), and non-histone proteins (centromere-AK, Scl-70, PM-1, Mi-2).
+ANA include, for example, DNA, histones (H1, H2A, H2B, H3, H4), DNA-histone complexes, ribonucleoproteins (U1-RNP, Sm, La (SS-B), Ro (SS-A), Jo-1 (histidyl-t-RNA transferase)), and non-histone proteins (centromere-AK, Scl-70, PM-1, Mi-2).

-Extractable antinuclear antibodies(ENA) form a diagnostically important subgroup.
+Extractable antinuclear antibodies(ENA) are a diagnostically important subgroup.

 General informationThis section has been translated automatically.